-The process for Expedited Approvals will apply when proposing a:
+The process for Expedited Approvals will apply when proposing a new Graduate Diploma.

 The expedited proposal process does not require external consultants.